Convocation administration

 When is it?

 The Convocation Convention normally meets in the middle of October, from Thursday afternoon through Sunday morning Eucharist.
-The location of Convention rotates around the nine parishes, and occasionally other locations.
-The Call to Convention is usually sent out sometime in June.
+The location of convention rotates around the nine parishes and, occasionally, other locations.
+The Call to Convention is usually sent sometime in June.

 Process & Procedure